Please do not hesitate to give us a call. We love pre-booking questions and we are always here to help!

 Hotel pickups will start early on the set date of your booked tour of Pamukkale.
 At around mid-morning hours, your tour of this breathtaking region will begin.

 Your tour will start in the ancient ruins of Hierapolis (If summer).
-These ruins have some of the best-preserved amusement destinations from as early as the 2nd century A.D, and the ancient city is even said to have been one of Cleopatra’s favorite retreats.
+These ruins have some of the best-preserved amusement destinations from as early as the 2nd century, and the ancient city is even said to have been one of Cleopatra’s favorite retreats.

 Here are some of the places you’ll explore as you walk the streets of Hierapolis: